 This article describes how to migrate a service controlled via legacy

-/etc/rc* scripts written for older Oracle Solaris releases or other UNIX environments to the Service Management Facility (SMF) in Oracle Solaris 11.
+/etc/rc* scripts written for older Oracle solaris releases or other UNIX environments to the Service Management Facility (SMF) in Oracle Solaris 11.
+It is recommended that administrators use the svcbundle utility to quickly generate a manifest and install it into the system, as is covered in Using svcbundle to Create SMF Manifests and Profiles in Oracle Solaris 11.

 Oracle Solaris 11 continues to allow legacy

 /etc/rc* scripts to start and stop its services.
 However, since SMF makes it so much easier to monitor and manage system services, including providing failure detection, dependency checking, and automatic restart, it's well worth your while to transition control of those services to SMF.

 /etc/rc* directories are used to start and stop services in many UNIX environments.
 The system looks in these directories when transitioning to run levels, finds scripts beginning with the letters S and K, and simply runs these scripts sequentially.